Get your team started in minutes

 It is a method that delivers good results for firms that consider collaboration within departments as more important than between them.

-Design Advice: In Cloudairy’s Org Chart Design Template, each department can be assigned a color which will make their grouping through visuals easy.
+Design Advice: In Cloudairy’s Functional Organizational Structure Template, each department can be assigned a color, making visual grouping clear and easy to understand.

 Functional Organizational Structure Template